 In 2017 Dr. Floyd was named the president of the National Day of Prayer Task Force, a position he held for two years.
 The National Day of Prayer Task Force mobilizes unified public prayer for America throughout the year, leading to the National Day of Prayer observance which is held annually on the first Thursday of May.
 Dr. Floyd continued serving as Senior Pastor at Cross Church while in this role.
 He was on the Family Research Council board of directors from 2016–2019, serving until he resigned to accept his position with the SBC Executive Committee.

 During Floyd’s 32-year ministry in Northwest Arkansas, the church baptized more than 25,500 people.
-In 2001, First Baptist Church of Springdale became a multi-campus ministry with the beginning of The Church at Pinnacle Hills.
-In 2010, the church changed its name to Cross Church and expanded to three campuses in Northwest Arkansas—Springdale, Rogers, and Fayetteville—and a campus in Neosho, Missouri, by the time Floyd accepted his current position.
+First Baptist Church of Springdale became a multi-campus ministry in 2001 with the beginning of The Church at Pinnacle Hills.
+In 2010, the church changed its name to Cross Church and expanded to three campuses in Northwest Arkansas—Springdale, Rogers, and Fayetteville—and a campus in Neosho, Missouri.

 In 2011, Cross Church opened the Compassion Center, a ministry that helps with physical needs and teaches life skills.
 In 2017, the church opened Hope for the City, which feeds the homeless, ministers to those in need, and advances a ministry to children in the immediate region of its campus location in Fayetteville.

-The church committed itself to planting churches regionally, nationally, and internationally and launched Shiloh Christian School, with more than one thousand students from preK4 through 12th grade; and Cross Church School of Ministry, a one-year residential ministry experience where students can earn college or seminary credit through academic partnerships with numerous Christian colleges, universities, and seminaries.
-The school of ministry prepares leaders for life, ministry, and gospel advancement globally and has more than 140 graduates who have moved into full-time ministry.
+The church committed itself to planting churches regionally, nationally, and internationally and launched Shiloh Christian School, with more than one-thousand students from preK4 through 12th grade; and Cross Church School of Ministry, a one-year residential ministry experience where students can earn college or seminary credit through academic partnerships with numerous Christian colleges, universities, and seminaries.
+The school of ministry prepares leaders for life, ministry, and gospel advancement globally and has over 150 graduates who have moved into full-time ministry.

 Upon completion of his ministry as senior pastor at Cross Church, Floyd was named pastor emeritus by the church.